OPEN-SOURCE POLICY-AS-CODE

 });

-On the first bun run dev, if either config file doesn’t exist yet, the plugin scaffolds it automatically.
+On the first bun run dev, if the config file doesn’t exist yet, the plugin scaffolds it automatically.
 Edit the generated file and save — the plugin watches for changes and regenerates.

 company: {